xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 declarations exist only within activities expressed in MASL, these references do not receive special handling and are kept with the MASL code block.

+Type references must be used to add constraints to types, use collection types, or instance types.
+To use these types, create a new public type and enter the full type reference as the type name.
+For example, a type named "sequence of integer" could be used to type an element which is a sequence of the type "integer".

+MASL allows modelers to constrain sequence types with a max size.
+Due to limitations in the tool, only integer literals are allowed to be used to constrain sequences when the type is used to type an activity parameter or a return type.
+If the type is used to type a local variable, an attribute, or a structure member, any constant expression of type integer can be used in a sequence constraint.

 To access shared types from other domains in MASL action language, the modeler must create a dependency to the ```<other domain>.int``` file into the local project's [Dependencies project preferences](../../UserInterface/xtUMLModeling/Preferences/ProjDependencies.html).